cyberoove/metasploit-auto-installer-tool/README.md

-#Disclaimer The author is not responsible for any misuse of the code.
+# Disclaimer The author is not responsible for any misuse of the code.
 Do not use this code for any illegal activities.

 # Metasploit Installer

 This script installs the Metasploit framework on an Ubuntu system.
 The Metasploit framework is a powerful tool used for developing and executing exploits against a target system.

-@Prerequisites
+# Prerequisites

 A system running Ubuntu
 An Internet connection